City Guide for: Pienza, Italy

 Airport

-The closest major airport to the Val d'Orcia is Florence Airport (FLR), also known as Amerigo Vespucci Airport, located approximately 120 km (75 miles) north of the region.
-Another option is Pisa International Airport (PSA), roughly 180 km (112 miles) away.
-From either airport, the most convenient way to reach the Val d'Orcia is by renting a car.
-Alternatively, you can take a train or bus to a larger town like Siena and then rent a car or take a local bus to your final destination within the Val d'Orcia.
-Private airport transfers are also available but can be more expensive.
+The closest major airport is Florence Airport (FLR), also known as Amerigo Vespucci Airport, located approximately 120 km (75 miles) north of Val d'Orcia.
+From Florence Airport, the best way to reach Val d'Orcia is by renting a car.
+Alternatively, you can take a train from Florence to Chiusi-Chianciano Terme and then take a bus or taxi to your final destination within Val d'Orcia.
+Another option is to fly into Pisa International Airport (PSA), which is slightly further away but may offer more flight options.

 Attractions